 How to Export WordPress Posts with Images

-If you’re using the tool for what it was designed for – then you don’t have to export the image files themselves as this will be covered by the import tool.
+If you’re using the tool for what it was designed for – then you don’t have to export the image files themselves as it already covers that feature.

 The import tool asks you different kinds of questions about how you would like to import the data you’ve exported.
 One of the options is “Download and import file attachments”.

-If you choose that option, it will fetch the images from your old site.
-Now you’d need to add them to WordPress “Media Library”, then update the photos in your posts so that they can load from your new website.
+Choosing that option will fetch the images from your old site.
+Now you’d need to add them to WordPress “Media Library”, then update the photos in your posts so that they can load from the new website.

 If you don’t select that option, the images will still be loaded from your old site.
 As a result, when you shut that site down, all of your pictures will be broken on the new site.

-That’s why you’d need both the new and old sites to be up and running during the complete import/ export procedure.
+That’s why you’d have to have both the new and old sites to be up and running during the complete import/ export procedure.

-If you do need the images/ media files with the exported .xml file, the best way is to zip the entire file /wp-content/uploads/folder and download that.
+In case you do want the images/ media files with the exported .xml file, the best way is to zip the entire file /wp-content/uploads/folder and download that.

-Just keep in mind that there might be a lot more embedded images than you were expecting, since each time you upload the image to your site, WordPress automatically creates copies of it in various sizes, e.g. thumbnails and full size images.
+Just remember that there might be a lot more embedded images than you were expecting, since each time you upload the image to your site, WordPress automatically creates copies of it in various sizes, e.g. thumbnails and full size images.